Pasir Panjang Park: Coastal Ties & Nature Playgarden

-A section of Pasir Panjang Park has just opened, providing a glimpse into the future park that will help to connect West Coast Park towards Labrador Nature Reserve and beyond.
+A new 2.2 km section of Pasir Panjang Park has opened, expanding on the first part of the park that opened in September 2021 and providing a glimpse into the future network of parks that will help to connect West Coast Park towards Labrador Nature Reserve and beyond.

-The newly-opened, short -metre long stretch of Pasir Panjang Park can be found behind Pasir Panjang Food Centre and Pasir Panjang MRT Station.
+The original 450-metre stretch of Pasir Panjang Park runs from Pasir Panjang Drive 1 towards Jalan Pelapah.
+It can found behind Pasir Panjang Food Centre and Pasir Panjang MRT Station.

 Coastal Connections

-Pasir Panjang means “long beach” or “long sand” in Malay and Pasir Panjang Park gives a nod to this heritage.
-It is the first park to be designed under the Friends of the Park Citizen Engagement Park programme.
+Pasir Panjang means “long beach” or “long sand” in Malay and Pasir Panjang Park is the first park to be designed under the Friends of the Park Citizen Engagement Park programme.

 However, the shoreline has long shifted away from the vicinity of Pasir Panjang Park.
 A signboard shows where it used to be.